timvink/mkdocs-print-site-plugin/docs/options.md

 ## `enumerate_headings`

 Default `false`.
+This will add numbering (enumeration) to all headings as well as the table of contents.
+Example "1.2 A chapter subsection".

+## `enumerate_figures`

-This will add numbering to all headings, which is useful for larger sites.
+Default `false`.
+This will add numbering to all figure captions (for example "Figure 1: <caption>").
+Works especially well with [mkdocs-img2fig-plugin](https://github.com/stuebersystems/mkdocs-img2fig-plugin).